mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/index.md

 title: High Availability
 menuWeight: 30
 excerpt: Using the high-availability features in DC/OS

-enterprise: false
 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-This document discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.
+This page discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.

 # Terminology